BJSmithIEEE/AltHist/aircraft/Douglas_F-7_Super_Skylancer_in_Foreign_Service.md

 In Taiwan, the Republic of China Air Force (ROCAF) actively sought to purchase the F-7 to counter mainland Chinese MiG-19s and MiG-21s.
 While a single batch of 48 surplus US Navy airframes was pushed through under the Ford administration in late 1976 (designated **F-7EC**), the Carter administration slammed the door on subsequent follow-up tranches, delaying approval of any further orders by the ROCAF.
 Eventually this was extended to even requests and any inquiries by 1978.
 The normalization of diplomatic relations with the People's Republic of China in 1979 and the 1982 US–PRC Joint Communiqué halted all further F-7 transfers to Taipei, compelling Taiwan to direct its engineering base toward what would eventually become the indigenous AIDC F-CK-1 Ching-kuo.

 This would continue by the late 1970s against anything that threatened F-16 export sales, even aircraft the USAF was required by law to support the sales of.
-This was to increase the F-16 production volume and resulting economies of scale, which now plauging Northrop as well, after the F-5G (later F-20) sale to the ROCAF was blocked.
+This was to increase the F-16 production volume and resulting economies of scale, which now plagued Northrop as well, after the F-5G (later F-20) sale to the ROCAF was blocked.

 **McDonnell-Douglas: F-15 platform-only, USAF-first**